-The resources on this page are currently aimed at the Office of Monitoring's second round of monitoring.
-The page hosts resources that our sponsors need to access to comply with monitoring requests as of April, 2021.
+This page hosts resources that our sponsors may need to access to comply with monitoring requests.
 While sponsors may access anything hosted on this page, we would like to emphasize that the development of our office means that future processes and resources may change.

 - On-Site Monitoring - At a Glance

 - Overview of Uniform Monitoring Package (UMP)

 - Office of Monitoring FAQ

 - Overview of AmeriCorps Monitoring Report & Corrective Action Planning - Recording

 - New to AmeriCorps Grantee NSCHC Record Review Form

 Please see the flow chart (above) of our monitoring process.
 If you were selected for monitoring, this visual diagram may help clarify the different stages of the monitoring activities.
 Green items indicate that action required by grantees, while blue items indicate actions begin taken by AmeriCorps Monitoring Officers.
 Please note that there may be more than one round of Documentation Intake and CAP Intake due to requests for samples of records identified from initial materials submissions.